Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

         x = None {ByStr20}

-    They are extremely useful for initialising a mutable variable with no value.
+    Values of the Option type are useful for initialising a mutable variable with no value.

     .. code-block:: ocaml